gregory-m/nanit/docs/developer-notes.md

 The `api.nanit.com/focus/*` endpoints expects `Authorization: Bearer {token}`.

 The local websocket can be authorized using _User Camera_ token with `Authorization: token {uc_token}`.
 It can be retrieved from `api.nanit.com/focus/cameras/{camera_uid}/uc_token`.
 It has longer expiration date so I expect that mobile clients are periodically renewing it so that it is ready for the time they might be offline.
+The same is probably true for the

 **Warning for local websocket connection:** There seem to be a limit of 2 active connections on the device.
 The authorization will fail with 403 if you exceed the limit.